TobikoData/sqlmesh/docs/reference/notebook.md

 # Notebook

-SQLMesh supports JupyterLabs and Databricks Notebooks.
-Magics are loaded automatically and use the variable `context`.
+SQLMesh supports Jupyter and Databricks Notebooks.
+Magics are loaded automatically and use the variable `context` to locate a SQLMesh project.

 ```python
 from sqlmesh import Context